clyerica/tgc-project1-death-penalty-project/readme.md

 Earlier website draft plans:
 ![Skeleton for landing page interface](/readme/landing-page-skeleton.jpg)
 ![Skeleton for dashboard interface](/readme/dashboard-skeleton.jpg)

 ### Surface

 #### *Color Scheme*
 - As the topic is very serious, most of the site is dark and monochrome to reflect the gravity of the topic and reflect a more mature feel.
 - A deep, less saturated red was chosen to compliment the darker tones of the site.

 #### *Font*
+- Headers: Neuton
-Headers used Neuton, a serif font to give a classier and authoritative impression.
+    - Serif font to give a classier and authoritative impression.
+- Body paragraphs: Cantarell
-Body paragraphs used Cantarell, a sans serif font for better readability of longer strings to text.
-Character spacing and line heights were adjusted for different elements to increase visual interest while keeping the font itself consistent for better cohesiveness.
+    - Sans serif font for better readability of longer strings to text
+    - Character spacing and line heights were adjusted for different elements to increase visual interest while keeping the font itself consistent for better cohesiveness.

 #### *Icons*
 Font awesome icons are used for shorthand representing social media links.